-- a) These guidelines have three important objectives. - To give guidance and recommendations to all Judges, especially to Trainee Judges and those in their first few years as a judge.
-These should be read in conjunction with the Rules for the Osborne Refrigerators BDS National Championship Qualifiers and Horse of the Year Show Qualifiers etc. in the BDS Yearbook/HOYS Show Rules.
-It is not intended to be a comprehensive guide but to assist in the smooth running of Driving Classes. - ii) To provide a reference for those who will have had long experience in the showing world, but who might like to refresh their memories on various points. - iii) To provide some guidance as to what should be expected of an exhibitor/owner just as important for the smooth running of the class which is effectively a partnership between the competitor, judge and show.
+- a) These guidelines have three important objectives. - i) To give guidance and recommendations to all Judges, especially to Trainee Judges and those in their first few years as a judge.
+These should be read in conjunction with the Rules for the Horse of the Year Show Qualifiers etc. in the BDS Yearbook/HOYS Show Rules.
+It is not intended to be a comprehensive guide but to assist in the smooth running of Driving Classes. - ii) To provide a reference for those who will have had long experience in the showing world, but who might like to refresh their memorises on various points. - iii) To Provide some guidance as to what should be expected of an exhibitor/owner just as important for the smooth running of the class which is effectively a partnership between the competitor, judge, and show.